DSTX70/Gigster-Garage-MVP/docs/QUICK_START.md

 ### What are agents?
 Agents are 17 specialized AI systems that automate workflows.
 Admins can view them in Agent Management.

+### What is the Social Media Queue?
+The Social Media Queue is an enterprise system for scheduling and posting content to social platforms (X, Instagram, LinkedIn, Facebook, TikTok, YouTube) with automatic rate limiting, retry logic, and analytics.
+Admins can monitor and manage the queue at `/ops/social-queue`.

 ### How do I use the API?
 Install the TypeScript client: `npm install @gigster-garage/api-client`.
 See User Manual → API Documentation for details.